NZMSA/2016-Module-2/readme.md

 ### 2. Development Environment
 * Visual Studio Code
 * Installing Node.JS for npm (package manager)
-* Installing browser-sync for quick testing
+* Installing browser-sync for live testing
 * Chrome/Edge developer console for logs and running commands or seeing variable contents

 *Note we won't actually be using NodeJS or doing any backend development - it is simply for their vastly